-4K-2: Students in grades 4K-2 must be Basic or better on the Outcomes Checklist for Reading and Math or have met the goals as set forth in their IEP.
+4K-2: Students in grades 4K-2 must be at grade level or better on district benchmarks for Reading and Math or have met the goals as set forth in their IEP.

 3-6: Students in grades 3-6 must obtain a passing grade on the state standardized tests or meet the goals as set forth in their IEP.